People in warm clothing stroll through a lively, pioneering Christmas market at dusk, lined with charmingly decorated stalls.

 Christmas markets began modestly in Europe, with one of the first recorded markets held in Vienna in 1296.
 They slowly spread across Germany and other regions during the Middle Ages.
 By the 15th and 16th centuries, markets like the one in Dresden had become major events, attracting large crowds with goods and festive entertainment.

-DISCOVER MORE Christmas Markets Rhode Island 2024: A Guide to Festive Season Delights
+DISCOVER MORE Christmas Markets New York State 2024: Top Festive Destinations

 In the 1930s, these markets began to transform.
 They started to focus less on pure trade and more on creating an immersive experience.
 This change included elements like festive entertainment, Victorian costumes, and the inclusion of nativity scenes, making the markets more about the shared holiday spirit than just commerce.